skyt-a/gm-route-replay/docs/en/examples/core-basic.md

 # Core Library Example

-This page shows a basic usage example using the core `gm-route-replay-core` library directly, without React.
+This page shows a basic usage example using the core `route-replay-googlemaps-core` library directly, without React.

 ## HTML Setup